gisktzh/gb3-web_ui/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Local setup

-1. Copy `./src/environments/environment.local.ts.example` to `./src/environments/environment.local.ts` and configure the
-   GB3 API key.
-This is currently needed in order to access the GB3 API services.

 ## Building the image

 In order to build the docker image, the `GB2_API_USER_TOKEN` is required and has to be passed as build argument, like so